 Consequently, it's not a shock to see all products handle the public threats very effectively.
-Webroot and Malwarebytes were notable in their struggle at handling these.
-Targeted attacks were also handled well by most but caused some significant problems for the products from Malwarebytes and Webroot.
-Webroot notes that testing occurred before it released its script and anti-exploit protection.
-Malwarebytes Endpoint Security failed to stop any of the targeted attacks, which is an unusually poor performance in our tests.
+Malwarebytes was notable in its struggle at handling these.
+Targeted attacks were also handled well by most but caused some significant problems for Malwarebytes Endpoint Security, which failed to stop all but two of the targeted attacks, which is an unusually poor performance in our tests.

-Sophos Intercept X Advanced blocked all of the public and targeted attacks.
-It also handled the legitimate applications correctly.
-Crowdstrike Falcon, Symantec Endpoint Protection stopped all of the targeted attacks and each missed only one public threat.
-Kaspersky Endpoint Protection and ESET Endpoint Security both stopped all public threats but allowed one targeted attack to achieve some level of success.
+Products from Kaspersky Lab, Symantec, Microsoft and Trend Micro protected against all of the public and targeted attacks.
+All but Trend Micro also handled the legitimate applications correctly.
+Sophos Intercept X Advanced stopped all of the targeted attacks and missed only one public threat.
+ESET Endpoint Security stopped all of public threats but allowed one targeted attack to achieve some level of success.

-The Microsoft and McAfee products performed strongly, both stopping the vast majority of public threats, while Microsoft's stopped all of the targeted attacks and McAfee missed only one.
+The Bit Defender and Crowdstrike products performed strongly, both stopping the vast majority of public threats.